Foreign policy analysis: Rational actor model

 In other words, it provides models for answering the question: with that information what would be the best decision for reaching one's goal?
 In this theory, the underlying assumption is that governments are unified and rational, in this manner, they would seek for carefully planned and well-defined foreign policy goals.
 In this sense, rational choice model is primarily a realist perspective of foreign policy level of analysis.

 The rational actor model has been subject to criticism.
 The model tends to neglect a range of political variables, of which Michael Clarke includes: "political decisions, non-political decisions, bureaucratic procedures, continuations of previous policy, and sheer accident."
 It also ignores emotions, emotional flooding, selective attention, and groupthink.
+Psychologist Irving Janis researched and popularized the concept, applying it to cases such as the Bay of Pigs Invasion.

 Governmental Bargaining Model

 In this model the state is not seen as a monolithic unitary actor.
 Instead it is a collection of different bureaucracies vying for increasing their funding and size.
 Individual decision makers try to bargain and compete for influence with their own particular goal in mind.
 Things are often viewed as a zero-sum game where one bureaucracy's "win" or increasing their level of funding is seen as a loss for another bureaucracy.
 Here decisions are made by bureaucracies competing against each other and suggesting solutions to problems that would involve using their resources so as to increase their level of importance.
 Bureaucratic politics model, in keeping with its pluralistic connotation, can also refer to that inner state processes including no institutional actors, who with their informal channels would affect policy results.